tfzhou/BINGObjectness/README.md

 The original author Ming-Ming Cheng has already released the source code for windows 64-bit platform, and Shuai Zheng has provided the code for the linux/mac/windows users.
-In this library, I intend to provide some simple functions so that some users can easily reproduce the results in the paper or use BING for some other applications.
+In this library, I intend to provide some simple functions so that users in Matlab can easily reproduce the results in the paper or use BING for some other applications.

 ## Requirements